-Last week saw major changes to the rules and in this guide we will explore what that means for you and your business.
+In this guide, we will explore what the major changes mean for you and your business.

 Recent changes explained

 Last week the Education and Skills Funding Agency (ESFA) confirmed that Levy-paying employers will now be able to transfer unspent apprenticeship funds to as many employers as they choose, effective from July 2018.